 Cooking with Game

-On this full day workshop you will learn how to prepare and cook a variety of game.
+On this full day field to table workshop you will learn how to prepare and cook a variety of game.
 This will depend on availability – I buy at the fur and feather auction at Melton Mowbray.
-2017 we had pheasant and partridge in the feather – you will learn to pluck your own birds, hare in the fur – I demonstrate how to skin, possibly muntjac, mallard and whatever I like the look of.
+In 2017 we had pheasant and partridge in the feather – you will learn to pluck your own birds, hare in the fur – I demonstrate how to skin, possibly muntjac, mallard and whatever I like the look of.

 You will also learn to joint the game we prepare before we move onto cooking.